-It can be tough when starting to enter crypto for beginners.
+It can be tough for beginners to start entering crypto.
 There are thousands of tokens, unpredictable price movements, and headlines every minute; it is difficult to know where to begin.
-The guide is designed to ensure that in 2026, the guide has been constructed to provide a practical and low-stress entry point to crypto for beginners without hype, speculation, or price forecasting.
+The guide is designed to ensure that, in 2026, it provides a practical, low-stress entry point to crypto for beginners without hype, speculation, or price forecasting.

-- How We Chose the Top 7 Crypto for Beginners
+- How We Chose the Top 7 Cryptos for Beginners

 - Market Context: What New Investors Should Know in 2026